 The first rule of business bookkeeping is the separate entity concept.
 It means that the transactions related to the business are always separate from the transactions related to the owner.
 You cannot spend your own money on a business unless you record it as a loan or investment in your business.
 Similarly, you cannot use business funds to pay off your personal expenses, unless you record it as loan repayment or investment reimbursement.

 Most new business owners try maintaining a single bank account for their personal and business needs.
 Many also fail to mark the purpose for which funds were spent.
-The real problem arises at the time of tax return, when you need to separately report the business expenses.
+The real problem arises at the time of tax return when you need to separately report the business expenses.
 In most tax regimes, only expenses that are incurred wholly or partly for the purpose of the business are tax-deductible.
 When you mix up the personal and business expenses, you are giving rise to two possibilities at the time of tax return.
 Either you classify some business expenses as personal expenses, which means you miss out on the tax deduction, or you classify some personal expenses as business expenses, which may result in tax penalties for misrepresentation.
-Get on the right track and starting maintaining separate books and bank accounts for your business.
+Get on the right track and start maintaining separate books and bank accounts for your business.

 2. Not Maintaining Data Backup

 The importance of data in the contemporary period cannot be emphasized enough.
 If you do not use cloud-based bookkeeping software or app, you are always at risk of losing your critical business data.
 Depending on the type and size of your business, the cost of data loss can be higher than the worth of your entire business.
-You may miss out on the details necessary for tax returns, the amounts owed by different customers and even the information necessary to operate your business.
+You may miss out on the details necessary for tax returns, the amounts owed by different customers, and even the information necessary to operate your business.

 Regardless of whether you run a single-employee business or a large organization, you must strictly follow the data backup protocols.
-Have a policy of regular data backups at multiple sources so you are always prepared to survive the disasters.
+Have a policy of regular data backups at multiple sources so you are always prepared to survive disasters.

 3. Mis-categorizing Transactions